emberjs/ember-rails/README.md

 Ember-rails will use the production build of Ember.js when Rails is running in production mode, and the development build otherwise.

+If you would like to also include ember-data add the following additional line to `app/assets/javascripts/application.js`:

+    //= require ember-data

 ## Architecture

 Ember does not require an organized file structure.
 However, ember-rails allows you